bnh-ai/labs-microwave/README.md

   * On Windows:
     * Open a PowerShell window.
 Change directories into the unzipped folder.
     * Change directories into the scripts folder: `cd scripts`
-    * To start the notebook (for the first time and in the future), run: `.\Setup.ps1` (You may need to enable PowerShell scripts to run and to unblock `Setup.ps1`: `PowerShell -ExecutionPolicy Bypass -File Setup.ps1`)
+    * To start the notebook (for the first time and in the future), run: `.\Setup.ps1` (You may need to enable PowerShell scripts to run and to unblock `Setup.ps1` with the command `PowerShell -ExecutionPolicy Bypass -File Setup.ps1`)
 * Running the setup script should install a virtual Python environment based on `requirements.txt`, start a Jupyter notebook server, and open a browser tab.
 * In that browser tab, click on `microwave`, then `Microwave.ipynb`.
   * The setup should sign the notebook so that it is trusted by Jupyter, but if Jupyter indicates the notebook is not trusted, click on `Not Trusted`, then click on `Trust`.